mongodb/terraform-provider-mongodbatlas/website/docs/r/private_endpoint_regional_mode.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

+~> **WARNING:**Your [connection strings](https://www.mongodb.com/docs/atlas/reference/faq/connection-changes/#std-label-connstring-privatelink) to existing multi-region and global sharded clusters change when you enable this setting.
+You must update your applications to use the new connection strings.
+This might cause downtime.

 ## Example AWS Global Cluster with multiple Private Endpoint